 |The Company is exposed to different laws regulations and interpretations thereof.
 The company is also subject to number of significant claims and litigations.
 The assessment of the likelihood and quantum of any liability in respect of these matters can be judgmental due to the uncertainty inherent in their nature. ||Our audit procedures included among others: |

-|As on March 31 2022 the Company has carried forward non- cui- ient income tax liabilities of Rs.
-5250.71 Lakhs [Refer Note 28 to the financial statements].
-Further the Company has disclosed significant pending legal cases with respect to Kodilabad mines [Refer Note 49 to the financial statements] and other material contingent liabilities [Refer Note 54 to the financial statements]. ||1.
-Understanding and assessing the internal control environment relating to the identification recognition and measurement of provisions for disputes potential claims and litigation and contingent liabilities; |
+|As on March 31 2022 the Company has carried forward non- current income tax liabilities of Rs.
+6215.64 Lakhs [Refer Note 28 to the financial statements].
+Further the Company has disclosed significant pending legal cases with respect to Kodilabad mines [Refer Note 49 to the financial statements] and other material contingent liabilities [Refer Note 54 to the financial statements]. ||II.
+Analyzed significant changes/ update from previous periods and obtained a detailed understanding of such items.
+Assessed recent judgments passed by the court authorities affecting such change; |

 | ||III.
-Discussed the status of significant known actual and potential litigations with the management & noted that information placed befoie the board for such cases and |
+Discussed the status of significant known actual and potential litigations with the management & noted that information placed before the board for such cases and |

-| ||IV.
+|We considered this to be a key audit matter since the accounting and disclosure of claims and litigations is complex and judgmental and the amounts involved are or can be material to the financial statements. ||IV.
 Assessment of the management's assumptions and estimates related to the recognized provisions for disputes and disclosures of contingent liabilities in the financial statements. |

 |Recoverability of Government Grant || |

-|The company has been entitled for various sales tax incentives under Industrial promotion scheme issued by the State Government.
-Tlie company had complied with the conditions of such scheme and incentives were accounted foi in the books in earlier years.
+|The company has been entitled for various sales tax incentives under Industrial promotion scheme issued by the State Governments.
+The company had complied with the conditions of such scheme and incentives were accounted for in the books in earlier years.
 A sum of Rs.
-4680.58 Lakhs (grouped under other financial assets in note no. 18) is outstanding against said incentive as on 31st March 2021. ||1.
-Evaluating eligibility requirements of schemes and compliances by the company. |
+5883.07 Lakhs (grouped under other financial assets in note no. 18) is outstanding against said incentive as on 31st March 2022. ||I. Evaluating eligibility requirements of schemes and compliances by the company. |

 | ||II.
 Understanding and testing the design and operating effectiveness of controls as established by the management in recognition and assessment of the recoverability of the grant. |

 |We determined this to be a matter of significance to our audit due to the quantum of the government grant outstanding compliance requirement of the scheme and also because of recovery pattern of the same. ||III.
 Considering the relevant notifications to ascertain the basis for determination completion of performance obligation and assessing the appropriateness of the management estimates for accounting of government grant and timing of recognition & past receipt of the grants. |

 |Inventory measurement || |

-|The company deals with vaiious types of bulk material & Finished goods such as ductile Iron pipes pipe fittings coal coke & Iron Ore etc. The total inventory of such materials amounts to Rs.59693.08 Lakhs as on March 31 2021. (refer note no. 12). ||1.
-Obtained the understanding of the management with regards to internal financial controls relating of Inventory management. |
+|The company deals with various types of bulk material & Finished goods such as ductile Iron pipes pipe fittings coal coke & Iron Ore etc. The total inventory of such materials amounts to Rs.165762.37 Lakhs as on March 31 2022. (refer note no. 12). ||I. Obtained the understanding of the management with regards to internal financial controls relating of Inventory management. |